Lewis Hamilton wins Chinese Grand Prix

 - Ferrari's Sebastian Vettel takes second

-(CNN)Lewis Hamilton held off the Ferrari Sebastian Vettel to claim victory at the Chinese Grand Prix Sunday.
+(CNN)Lewis Hamilton held off the challenge of Sebastian Vettel to claim victory at the Chinese Grand Prix Sunday.

 The Mercedes driver started on pole and led for the entirety of the race.